About the Scholarship

 At the time of application, an applicant for the US Rhodes competition must be:

-- Upon 1 October in the year in which you are applying, you must meet either of the below criteria:
+- Age: You must meet either of the below criteria:

-- OR (for older candidates who completed their first undergraduate degree later than usual)
+- You must be aged 18-23 on 1st October 2023 (i.e. you must have been born after 1 October 1999 and before 2 October 2005).
+OR (for older candidates who completed their first undergraduate degree later than usual)

 Committees of Selection will have regard to those qualities which Cecil Rhodes expressly listed (below) in order to define the type of Scholar he desired.
 Proven intellectual and academic achievement of a high standard is the first quality required of applicants, but applicants will also be required to show integrity of character, interest in and respect for their fellow beings, the ability to lead, and the energy to use their talents to the full.